ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Android-and-Java-Tracker.md

 <a name="base64" />
 #### 2.3.5 `base64Encoded`

 By default, unstructured events and custom contexts are encoded into Base64 to ensure that no data is lost or corrupted.
-You can turn encoding on or off using the Boolean `encode_base64` argument.
+You can turn encoding on or off using the Boolean `base64Encoded` argument.

 [Back to top](#top)

 <a name="add-data" />
-## 3. Adding Subject data
+## 3. Adding extra data: the Subject class

 You may have additional information about your application's environment, current user and so on, which you want to send to Snowplow with each event.